Harry Reasoner: To ABC and back

 In November 1970, Reasoner was hired away from CBS by ABC to become an anchor on the network's evening newscast.
-Prior to his hire, the network's New York-based broadcast, ABC Evening News, was anchored by Howard K. Smith and Frank Reynolds, and in December 1970, Reasoner was moved into Reynolds's position (and Reynolds became the network's chief Washington correspondent).
+Prior to his hire, the network's New York-based broadcast, ABC Evening News, was anchored by Howard K. Smith and Frank Reynolds, and in December 1970, Reasoner was moved into Reynolds' position (and Reynolds became the network's chief Washington correspondent).

 Reasoner anchored the news alongside Smith until 1975, when he took the sole anchor position while Smith moved into a commentary role.
 The next year, however, ABC paired Reasoner with a new co-anchor, former Today Show co-host Barbara Walters; ABC had gone to great lengths to hire her away from NBC.
-Walters and Reasoner did not enjoy a close relationship; Reasoner did not like sharing the spotlight with a co-anchor and also was uncomfortable with Walters's celebrity status.
+Walters and Reasoner did not enjoy a close relationship; Reasoner did not like sharing the spotlight with a co-anchor and also was uncomfortable with Walters' celebrity status.
 Many also believed that Reasoner disliked the idea of a woman anchoring the network news; one woman at ABC told a reporter that he was a "male chauvinist pig."
 He had a history of antifeminist editorializing on air.
 For example, on the December 21, 1971 newscast, he compared the newly launched feminist Ms. magazine to tabloid journalism and pornography, claiming that although the "girls" composing it were prettier than other "shock" publishers, their work had no value.

 Disclaiming gender bias against Barbara Walters, however, Reasoner said he was "trying to keep an open mind about it."
 In another interview, Reasoner said, "I've worked in journalism for women and with women for years.
 For two years I did a CBS morning news program with a woman.
 I feel they're no worse than men are."

 After two years of co-anchoring ABC Evening News with Walters, Reasoner departed the network after nearly eight years in July 1978 and returned to CBS that fall, where he resumed his duties on 60 Minutes.
 Shortly after his departure ABC scrapped ABC Evening News altogether and reworked the newscast into World News Tonight.

 Reasoner stayed with 60 Minutes until his retirement, on May 19, 1991.